 What followed was a lot of new medications, test and 2 hospital visits for increased ammonia levels that almost had him in a coma that could have been fatal.
 The good news is that he took the 12 week regimen of Harvoni and he is not Hep C free but the damage is done and all this really means is the continuing damage from it will slow down some, he is not contagious and he is a better candidate for a transplant.
 His doctor has referred him to Emory University Hospital in Atlanta to be evaluated by the transplant team so we will see how that goes when we hear back from them.
 This is a process that can take months so we are kind of in a limbo about what will go on

 One good thing that has come out of all this is that we are using the time we have to do things we have never done before.
 The first of his bucket list we did was year before last (last year was a not so good year for his health so didn’t do much) I surprised him with a BBQ competition (yes we had NEVER even smoked anything much but we placed 7th in ribs!!!) and we went to Myrtle Beach SC (both got food poisoning).
 The last trip we took was to Chattanooga TN and we really enjoyed that.
 We figure this will be our one and only road trip and we are taking the bus route because it is so hard for him to ride and on the bus there is a bathroom, he can move around or keep his feet up.
-Living on disability we don’t have extra very often so we are welling things we no longer need and I am entering contest and I will be doing a gofundme page so anyone who wishes to help can do so.
+Living on disability we don’t have extra very often so we are welling things we no longer need and I am entering contest and contacting businesses to find discounts etc.